How to Create Facebook Lead Form Ads in 15 Minutes!

-- You have social media but have no idea how to run Facebook ads?
+- Your business has social media but have no idea how to run Facebook ads?

 - You really don’t even care about learning, you just want to grow your business?

 Orr ….
 Maybe you’re a digital marketer and just want to learn how to run Facebook Lead Ads?

 Well, if one of these is correct.
 Then I’d suggest spending the next 15 minutes to watch this video or read the blog below.

 Before Facebook rolled out their new Lead Ads and tools, the lead capturing process was much longer.
 Previously, a potential lead would have to click on your Facebook ad, which redirected to your website and then search to find where to submit their contact information.
 With the new process, Facebook Lead Ads will ask your leads to submit their information automatically before moving forward to your website information.
 This solves two major complaints most businesses had with the lead generation process previously:

 - Loading time.
 Most leads will drop off while the web page is loading.
 Not only do you lose a lead, but you end up paying for their click on your ad.

 - Getting Contact Information.
 Either website visitors don’t fill out their contact information or they fill in the wrong information.

 With new Facebook forms, there is no load time because the form pops up automatically.
 There is also no way to get your contact information wrong on the forms because the lead forms auto-generate the lead’s information from the information on their Facebook profile.